-The Company uses cross currency swap contracts as net investment hedges to manage its risk of variability in foreign currency-denominated net investments in majority-owned international operations.
+The Company uses cross currency swap contracts as net investment hedges to manage its risk of variability in foreign currencydenominated net investments in majority-owned international operations.
 All changes in fair value of the derivatives designated as net investment hedges are reported in accumulated other comprehensive (loss) income along with the foreign currency translation adjustments on those investments.
-As of January 1, 2021, the Company had the following outstanding derivatives designated as net investment hedging instruments:
+As of April 2, 2021, the Company had the following outstanding derivatives designated as net investment hedging instruments:

+Number of

-(In millions, except number of instruments) Number of Instruments Notional Value Cross Currency Swap Contracts 3 \$ 66.6
+(In millions, except number of instruments) Instruments Notional Value

+Cross Currency Swap Contracts 3 \$ 66.6

-The following table summarizes the amount of pre-tax earnings recognized from derivative instruments for the periods indicated and the line items in the accompanying statements of operations where the results are recorded for net investment hedges:
+The following table summarizes the amount of pre-tax income recognized from derivative instruments for the periods indicated and the line items in the accompanying statements of operations where the results are recorded for net investment hedges: